aura-website/aura-website.github.io/seo/wifi-business-solution-cafe-restaurant-coworking-space.md

 **3. No sharing password** - Griggi provides an **open WiFi** to which only Griggi registered users can connect.
 A new user can register with Griggi by connecting to your Griggi WiFi.
 Dont worry, we have built-in abuse control & open WiFi does not mean WiFi up for abuse.

-**4. User data monitoring** - We do a book keeping of every user & sites they browse.
+**4. User data monitoring** - We do a book keeping of every user.
 Users need to register with their mobile phone number so they can be tracked.
 This is in accordance with Indian laws for WiFi sharing.

 **5. Extremely user friendly** - We have built innovative ways to ensure your users have a great experience using your WiFi.
 They get to see the speed they are getting upfront, their data quota etc. Details on [our home page](/)